puli/docs.puli.io/index.rst

         $ php puli.phar map /batman/blog res

-.. topic:: Resource Overriding
+.. topic:: Overriding Packages

-    Puli packages may override resources from other packages.
+    Puli packages may override other packages.
 For example, your application or a specialized theme package may replace the ``style.css`` file provided by a generic package "batman/blog" by a custom version:

     .. code-block:: text